Michael Dryhurst: Work as film producer and collaborations with John Boorman (1981 - 1991)

 In 1981 he began his decade-long professional collaboration with filmmaker John Boorman, when he served as associate producer on the film Excalibur (1981).
 He subsequently worked with Boorman on the films The Emerald Forest (1985, as co-producer), and Hope and Glory (1987, as co-producer and second unit director).
 John Boorman described Dryhurst as a trusted colleague, and an accomplished photographer, and admired his ability to remain calm and controlled even when faced with major difficulties during production, such as during the tumultuous making of The Emerald Forest.
-Dryhurst served as co-producer on the film, and was sent by Boorman to scout locations for the film in the Brazillian rainforest, making surveys of various possible filming locations, during the spring of 1983, and spent a few months there.
+Dryhurst served as co-producer on the film, and was sent by Boorman to scout locations for the film in the Brazilian rainforest, making surveys of various possible filming locations, during the spring of 1983, and spent a few months there.
 He selected Belém to be the headquarters of production and in June Boorman came out and reviewed the locations with him, and Dryhurst's then-wife, a makeup artist named Anna, came along.
 During their scouting trip they were briefly stranded in rural Brazil after missing their plane causing them to have to stay with a man by the name of Senhor Calixto, and they spent a lot of time floating down rivers, though Dryhurst could not swim.
 Dryhurst also helped Boorman hire people for the film, and was involved in the film throughout all of production.

 He then worked on Boorman's personal film Hope and Glory, playing a similar role in production.
 The film was critically acclaimed and won the Golden Globe for Best Motion Picture – Musical or Comedy the following year, which Dryhurst co-received as he was a producer on the film.
 He claimed to have used the award as a bookend.
 He then served as a co-producer of the 1991 film Hudson Hawk starring Bruce Willis, and then effectively retired, only working on a few other films intermittently in subsequent years.